koknat/dif/README.md

                           are in alphabetical order

        -search 'regex'
-       -replace 'regex'   On each line, do global regex search and replace For example, to replace temporary filenames such as '/tmp/foo123456/bar.log' with '/tmp/file':
+       -replace 'regex'   On each line, do a global regex search and replace For example, to replace temporary filenames such as '/tmp/foo123456/bar.log' with '/tmp/file':
                                   -search '/tmp/\S+' -replace '/tmp/file'